franknoirot/franknoirot.co/posts/side-projects-github-actions.md

 {% endraw %}
 ```

 Here we see Nunjucks + 11ty two-fold magic.
 First, 11ty takes any separate JSON files within a subdirectory of `_data` and adds each as an entry within a `data` object with the work directory's name.
-So `work.mapAnimator` is accessible on that object, if your file's path is `_data/work/mapAnimator.json`.
+So if your file's path is `_data/work/mapAnimator.json`, then `work.mapAnimator` is accessible on that object.
 Second, within Nunjucks you can iterate over the keys of an object just like an array, which felt odd and magical to me coming from Javascript.

-So here we iterate over each item in the work directory and refer to it as workItem. if the isPublic attribute is true, we create a list item and link for the side project.
+We iterate over each item in the work directory and refer to it as workItem.
+If the isPublic attribute is true, we create a list item and link for the side project.
 If the isLocal property is true on the side project we allow the path attribute to be the href of the link and open the link in a new tab, otherwise we tuck it under the /work/ subdirectory.
 This allows me to hide private or in-progress work, and include portfolio configs for client work where I don't own the codebase or don't want to put my personal code inside.

-The inline styling of the link's color is my glorious minimum viable product for themeing.
-As naive as this implementation feels, it does have a lot of flexibility because it allows for any color value CSS will accept.
-When you build your own you should add configuration for layout, descriptions, and images of your side projects.
+The inline styling of the link's color is my glorious minimum viable product for theming.
+As small a gesture as it may be, it does have a lot of flexibility because it allows for any color value CSS will accept.
+I would recommend you use the platform and accept everything the target language (in this case, CSS) would accept with any configuration you build in.
+But when you build your own you should add configuration for layout, descriptions, and images of your side projects.
+Make it snazzy.

 ## Conclusion